johnamccull/R3D5--2.12/README.md

 16. Computer chargers
 17. Adapters
 18. Jumper wires
+19. Good vibes

-Procedure for setting up before starting the competition.
+# Procedure for setting up before starting the competition

 1. Move the robot to home position
 2. Mount the gripper